Back to Resources

 Pool-specific software dominates the small-to-medium segment

 Platforms built specifically for pool service operations understand industry workflows—chemical balancing with LSI calculators, backwash scheduling, filter cleaning cycles, equipment maintenance tracking, and managing multiple bodies of water per property.
-Skimmer leads this category with the strongest market presence (7,000+ customers claimed, 213 Capterra reviews), followed by Pool Brain (targeting operations with 35+ trucks) and Pool Office Manager (specialist in seasonal pool service).
+Skimmer leads this category with the strongest market presence (29,000+ professionals claimed, 700,000+ pools managed, $84M in venture funding including a $74M Series C from Mainsail Partners in October 2024).
+Pool Brain targets larger operations with 35+ trucks.
+PoolDial combines pool-specific business management with AI phone answering.
+GorillaDesk offers multi-industry support with pool-specific chemical tracking.

 These platforms typically price per pool serviced ($1-2/month per location) or per technician ($50-65/month base plus per-tech fees).
 They emphasize mobile-first field operations, offline capability for areas with poor cell coverage, chemical dosing calculations, and service documentation.
 Most integrate with QuickBooks and payment processors but have limited third-party ecosystems.